 - If you have an idea in your mind to create a website with lots of heavy customization, then WordPress is not exactly advisable.

-- The core program for WordPress needs recurrent and periodic update.
-These core programs are known to break down the existing plugins of your website resulting in breakdown of your site.
+- The core program for WordPress needs a recurrent and periodic update.
+These core programs are known to break down the existing plugins of your website resulting in the breakdown of your site.

 - Has a powerful but a user-friendly interface if compared with WordPress and Drupal

 - If you are sure that your site is going to have a basic look and feel and you will not need to add any features then Joomla will work the best for you.

 - Even if later you decide you want to add more features you can go with the K2 component.

 - Joomla has the disadvantage of being in the middle of two content management systems i.e. while WordPress pretty looking, user friendly and has the reputation of easy handling, Drupal is known for its out of the box customization, loved by most of the developers and give an opportunity to learn something new.

 - Joomla is not for you if you know you will have to make changes in your website or add new features in the future.

 - It does offer modules but they are generally not easy to find and harder to maintain.